ilya0x/css-templates/README.md

 # <img src="images/css3-30.png" alt="CSS"> CSS

-- a pair of basic light and dark mode templates with inline notes.

 > All CSS files used in Flask and Django frameworks are included in their
 > template folders:
 >